Spin

 In retrospect, the first direct experimental evidence of the electron spin was the Stern–Gerlach experiment of 1922.
 However, the correct explanation of this experiment was only given in 1927.

-It is noticeable that the physical property of spin was first attributed to an exclusion principle that determined that no two electrons can share the same quantum state at the same time.
-This so-called Pauli exclusion principle is a statement of what has been observed.
+It is noticeable that the physical property of spin is initially linked to an exclusion principle that states that no two electrons can share the same quantum state at the same time.
+This so-called Pauli exclusion principle is a statement on what is observed.
 There is no theory available to back up this principle.
-In this respect spin is a quantum mechanics property, though it has been attributed as being non-relativistic.
-Spin was also assumed to be a magnetic momentum that was related to a fundamental particle.
-The true cause of this spin was (and still is) unclear, but this property has proven to be affected by a magnetic field outside the particle; and the magnetic field generated by the particle itself is shown to be measurable.
-This possibility is used in MRI apparatus, for example.
+In this respect, spin is a quantum mechanics property and is assumed to be non-relativistic.
+Spin was also assumed to be a magnetic momentum related to a fundamental particle.
+In the prevailing paradigm, the actual cause of this spin was (and still is) unclear.
+Still, this property has proven to be affected by a magnetic field outside the particle, and the magnetic field generated by the spin-carrying particle itself is shown to be measurable.
+MRI apparatus uses this phenomenon.

-There is a lot of theoretical work currently being done on spin and there is not a great deal of value in describing this work in the framework of what will be discussed here.
+Much theoretical work is currently being done on spin, and there is not a great deal of value in describing this work in the framework of The Dutch Paradigm.
 As a result, we take notice of this theoretical work, including the property of spin quantum numbers as described below.

 Wikipedia: